"If the Son makes you free, you will be free indeed" (John 8:36 NRSV).

-Recently, a friend of mine sent me an email with a link to watch a video.
+Recently, a friend sent me an email with a link to watch a video.
 The day she sent it, I was struggling with high anxiety.
-You see, about ten years ago I had my first panic attack.
-If you've never experienced one, imagine normal, healthy anxiety, and then put it into turbo overdrive, which doesn't shut off for several minutes.
-And it often happens without warning or for any apparent reason!
+You see, about fifteen years ago I had my first panic attack.
+If you've never experienced one, imagine normal, healthy anxiety, and then put it into turbo overdrive, which doesn't shut off for several minutes, often happening without warning or for any apparent reason!
 Think space shuttle launch, versus a July 4th firecracker.
 (But I digress.)

-So I clicked the link to watch the video.
-It showed a large humpbacked whale struggling to live.
+I clicked the link to watch the video.
+It showed a large, humpbacked whale struggling to live.
 Some people who were boating saw the distressed whale and began videotaping.
 One of the brave men on board left the security of his boat and jumped into the water to see what was wrong.
-He swam near the whale; risking his life, and discovered a massive fishing net engulfing the whale's body.
+He swam near the whale, risking his life, and discovered a massive fishing net engulfing the whale's body.
 He pulled and tugged and cut at the net and was able to free one of the whale's dorsal fins, but it wasn't enough, the whale was in a death grip and was drowning.
-For the next hour, he and his companions from aboard the boat hacked away at the giant cumbersome net, pulling and cutting, pulling and cutting, until finally the whale was free.
+For the next hour, the man and his companions from aboard the boat hacked away at the giant, cumbersome net, pulling and cutting, pulling and cutting, until finally the whale was set free!

 The whale's expression of freedom reminded me that Jesus left the security of heaven to rescue me, to free me from Satan's death grip.
 And not only did Jesus risk his life, he gave it up so I could have eternal life!
 Yet, my reaction toward my rescuer is not usually one of unbridled celebration and thanksgiving.
 I'd like it to be!
 Wouldn't you?
 Yet, more often than not, we are easily entangled by our circumstances.
 We are prone to focus our attention on those negative situations, rather than on Jesus our rescuer.

 The writer of Hebrews encourages us to stay focused,